#10: The Price is Right

 You'd think a cute puppy would warm the hearts of potential buyers, but you’d be wrong.
 Not everybody is a dog-lover or cat-lover, in fact, many people are allergic to or despise animals.
 Buyers don’t want to walk in your home and see a bowl of dog food, smell a cat litter box or have tufts of pet hair stuck to their clothes.
 It gives buyers the impression that your house is not clean.
 If you’re planning an open house, take your pets with you or send them to the pet spa for the day.

 #5: Easy Does It

 Quick fixes before selling will always pay off.
 Huge Makeovers or remodeling projects are oten a waste of money because the immediate return on investment is usually 30-40% of the amount spent and even less if the fix was something the buyers expect to already be present for your home to sell.
 You probably won’t get your money back if you do a huge improvement project before you put your house on the market.
 Instead, do updates that will pay off and get you top dollar.
 Put a fresh coat of paint on the walls.
 Clean the curtains or go buy some inexpensive new ones.
-Replace door handles, cabinet hardware, make sure closet doors are on track, fix leaky faucets, clean the grout and ask your Team Hardy agent what else they believe you should do that is specific to your home.
+Replace door handles, cabinet hardware, make sure closet doors are on track, fix leaky faucets, clean the grout and ask your John what else they believe you should do that is specific to your home.